 Cruise ships are still in a full season bringing in as many as 155.000 passengers in October.
 This is more than at any other time of the year, including July and August.

-Events worth joining are the Dubrovnik Triathlon held at the beginning of October, and The Good Food Festival, a 7-day food and drink festival.
-The highlight of the festival is Dubrovnik Table, a table full of delicacies prepared by various Dubrovnik restaurants, hotels, winemakers, and hospitality schools that stretches along entire Stradun, Dubrovnik’s main street.
+Events worth joining are the Dubrovnik Triathlon held at the beginning of October, and The Good Food Festival, a 7-day food and drink festival that has been going on for 9 consecutive years.
+You can find last year’s program on Dubrovnik Tourist Board’s website.
+The highlight of the festival is Dubrovnik Table, a table full of delicacies prepared by various Dubrovnik restaurants, hotels, winemakers, and hospitality schools that stretches along the entire Stradun, Dubrovnik’s main street.

 Dubrovnik in November